-Effective January 11, 2019, the Alaska Retirement Management Board changed the actuarially assumed rate of investment return from 8% to 7.38%.
-According to the PERS and TRS ACFR as of June 30, 2021, the PERS net position improved by \$5.3 billion and the TRS net position improved by \$2.4 billion in fiscal year 2021.
-The PERS OPEB trust is reflected as being overfunded by \$2.6 billion and the TRS OPEB trust is reflected as being overfunded by \$1.2 billion.
-The pension trusts still reflect an UAAL of \$3.7 billion for PERS and \$796 million for TRS.
-If the actual earnings rate experience is 6.38%, the 1% reduction in the rate of return on investments increases the net PERS pension liability by approximately \$1,765,059,000 and the net TRS pension liability by approximately \$813,272,000 (PERS and TRS ACFR, as of June 30, 2021).
-The State Statutory Liability for retirement system UAAL provided in Table 2.7 is derived from the most recent PERS and TRS actuarial valuation reports, as of June 30, 2020.
+According to the PERS and TRS ACFR as of June 30, 2022, the PERS net position decreased by approximately \$2.2 billion and the TRS net position decreased by approximately \$1.1 billion in fiscal year 2022.
+In comparison, according to the PERS and TRS ACFR as of June 30, 2021, the PERS net position improved by \$5.3 billion and the TRS net position improved by \$2.4 billion in fiscal year 2021.

+The PERS and TRS OPEB trusts are reflected as being overfunded.
+The pension trusts still reflect an UAAL of approximately \$3.2 billion for PERS and \$733 million for TRS.
+If the actual earnings rate experience is 6.25%, the 1% reduction in the rate of return on investments increases the net PERS pension liability by approximately \$1,764,606,000 and the net TRS pension liability by approximately \$826,297,000 (PERS and TRS ACFR, as of June 30, 2022).
+The State Statutory Liability for retirement system UAAL provided in Table 2.7 is derived from the most recent PERS and TRS actuarial valuation reports, as of June 30, 2021.

 TABLE 2.7

 State of Alaska

 State Statutory Liability for Retirement System UAAL

 PERS and TRS Actuarial Valuation Reports

-As of 6/30/2020 (Sthousands)
+As of 6/30/2021 (Sthous ands)